buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 24 hours

 You place an illusion on a creature or an object you touch so that divination spells reveal false information about it.
-The target can be a willing creature or an object that isn't being carried or worn by another creature.
+The target can be a willing creature or an object that isn' \*\*t being carried or worn by another creature.
 When you cast this spell, choose one or both of the following effects.
 The effect lasts for the duration.
 If you cast this spell on the same creature or object every day for 30 days, placing the same effect on it each time, the illusion lasts until it is dispelled.

 *False Aura*.
 You change the way the target appears to spells and magical effects, such as detect magic, that detect magical auras.
-You can make a nonmagical object appear magical, a magical object appear nonmagical, or change the object's magical aura so that it appears to belong to a specific Magic List of your choice.
+You can make a nonmagical object appear magical, a magical object appear nonmagical, or change the object' \*\*s magical aura so that it appears to belong to a specific Magic List of your choice.
 When you use this effect on an object, you can make the false magic apparent to any creature that handles the item.

 *Mask*.
-You change the way the target appears to spells and magical effects that detect creature types or Traits, such as a symbol spell's trigger.
+You change the way the target appears to spells and magical effects that detect creature types or Traits, such as a symbol spell' \*\*s trigger.
 You choose a creature type or Trait; other spells and magical effects treat the target as if it were a creature of that type or Trait, and no longer of its actual type or Trait.

 ### Augury